regexpressyourself/Turbo-Pup-Site/README.md

 # Turbo Pup Website

-This is a site I'm developing for the band Turbo Pup.
-It is set to go live in December of 2015.
+A site developped for the band Turbo Pup